 Enter the IP (or the hostname) of your Raspberry Pi, enter your password and voilà!

-- Installing Samba on your Raspberry Pi Buster and optimizing it for macOS computers
+- Installing Samba on your Raspberry Pi OS and optimizing it for macOS computers